across-protocol/indexer/README.md

 - `@repo/eslint-config`: `eslint` configurations
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo

-Other components that wish to use these configurations should include the package names in their dev dependencies and then extend the configurations from component-local configuration files.
+Other components that need to use these configurations should include the package names in their dev dependencies and then extend the configurations from component-local configuration files.
 For example:

 ```
 // a component package.json